-Don't imply that you're attracted to her, either.
+- Don't imply that you're attracted to Riza Hawkeye, or mess with her in any way, shape or form.
 In the manga, Barry the Chopper declares that he's in love with Riza (because she shot at him instead of screaming in terror).
 Then he makes the mistake of putting his hand on her waist, clearly against her wishes, in front of Roy.